Online Degrees

 Give yourself the best career choices.

 To have the richest opportunities, you need the strongest qualifications.
-Prepare for a successful career in mechanical engineering leadership.
+Prepare for a successful career in biomedical engineering leadership.
 Deepen your expertise in the online MS in Biomedical Engineering program from the Case School of Engineering.
 Our acclaimed faculty leads this practice-oriented program.
 It accommodates your commitments to life at work and at home, so you can enjoy the flexibility to study any time, from anywhere.

 Don’t wait to gain the experience and credentials that can advance your career.
 Schedule a call with an admissions outreach advisor today.